Mina1912/Mina_SQL-Exercises_Feb23/README.md

 `Select *
 From Notes.Pets
 `
--- Columns are petID, petname, perDOB, FriendID
+-- Columns are petID, petname, petDOB, FriendID

 `Select PetName
 From Notes.Pets